+Both commands must be naturally spoken commands such as "leave the elevator".
+Remotely controlling the robot in the form of specifying positions, orientations or movements is not allowed.
 Between entering and leaving the room, the door is shut for at least 5 s.
 In case the room is not directly accessible, the time is stopped while waiting.

 3rd section (between second ITP and finish line): A small crowd of people (4-5) will be waiting outside the room, blocking the way between the second ITP and the finish line.
 The operator sneaks through the crowd and waits for the robot on the other side.
 The robot cannot pass through the people and needs to autonomously navigate around the group.
-While waiting, the operator is allowed to signal the robot where it is standing (e.g., by waving), but it is not allowed to move back.
+While waiting, the operator is allowed to signal the robot where it is standing (e.g., by waving or by making a sound), but it is not allowed to move back.
 After the robot is following the operator again, the operator proceeds to the finish line.

 - 1. Preparation: The robot needs to wait for at least 1 min before the operator appears in front of the robot.
 During this waiting time the team is not allowed to touch the robot. - 2.
 Natural walking: The operator has to walk "naturally", i.e., move forward facing forward.
 If not mentioned otherwise, the operator is not allowed to walk back, stand still, signal the robot or follow some re-calibration procedure. - 3.
 Asking for passage: The robot is allowed to (gently) ask individual persons to step aside, but it is not allowed to blindly shout at groups of people. - 4.
 Disturbances from outside: If a person from the audience (severely) interferes with the robot in a way that makes it impossible to solve the task, the team may repeat the test immediately. - 5.
 Instruction: The robot interacts with the operator, not the team.
-That is, the team is only allowed to (very!) briefly instruct the operator - how to the tell the robot to follow, - how to signal it (e.g., waving), and - how to get it into or out of the tight room (ITP 2). - 6.
+That is, the team is only allowed to (very!) briefly instruct the operator - how to the tell the robot to follow, - how to visually/acoustically signal it (e.g., waving or calling the robot's name), and - how to command the robot into or out of the tight room (ITP 2); the operator is allowed to indicate both the entry and exit of the elevator only by a single command. - 6.
 Calling the operator back: When the robot has lost the operator, it may call the operator back once per section (loosing the points for that section).